 What does Eleanore mean?

-Eleanore \e-leano-re, ele(a)-nore\ as a girls' name.
-Eleanore's name origins are Old French, Old German and Greek, and Eleanore means "other, foreign; sun ray".
-Eleanore is a variant of Eleanor (Old French, Old German).
+Eleanore /elea-no-re/ as a girls' name.
+Eleanore's name origin is Greek, and Eleanore means "other, foreign; sun ray".
+Eleanore is a variant form of Eleanor (Old French, Old German).
 Eleanore is also a variation of Helen (Greek).

 Eleanore is a very popular first name for females (#1080 out of 4276, Top 25%) but a unique surname for all people.
 (2000 U.S. Census)

-Displayed below is the birth name popularity of Eleanore for girls.
-Eleanore reached its top rank of #258 in the U.S. during the years 1910-1919, but is not ranked at the moment.
-(Top 1000 Birth Names Records, 2014)
+Displayed below is the birth name history of Eleanore for girls.
+Eleanore reached its top rank of #249 in the U.S. in the 1910s, but is not ranked at the moment.
+(Top 2000 Names, 2014)